nylki/lindenmayer/README.md

 `options` may contain:
 - `axiom`: A String or an Array of Objects to set the initial axiom (sometimes called axiom, start or initiator).
 - `productions`: key-value Object to set the productions from one symbol to its axiom.
 Used when calling `iterate()`.
 A production can be either a String or a Function (see below.)
 - `finals`: Optional key-value Object to set Functions be executed for each symbol in sequential order.
 Useful for visualization.
-Used when calling `final()`.
+Used when calling `final(optionalArgument)`.

 advanced options (see [API docs](not yet created) for details):